Email list-building is everything to your online business.

 Help Scout recommends going one step further.
 Link your CTA in your byline to a custom landing page just for that guest post.
 This makes a lot of sense if you’re posting somewhere with a higher profile and the potential for plenty of readers.
 On the landing page, welcome those readers, offer a freebie, and ask for their details in exchange.
 Done.

 You’re already focused on creating high-quality guest posts to draw people back to your brand.
 Use these posts to intrigue new readers and get them to subscribe.
-Linking to a few key places that feature you and your services are a great place to start.
+Linking to a few key places that feature you and your services is a great place to start.

 8. Make Sure Your CTAs Are Irresistible